 “Much of this nuclear waste will remain hazardous for hundreds of thousands of years, leaving a poisonous legacy to future generations”.
-This message from the environmental organization Greenpeace, conveyed by politicians and media generates understandable fears.
+This message from the environmental organization Greenpeace, generates understandable fears.
 What is its veracity?
 What do the physicist, the engineer think?
 What does Nature say?

 100,000 years for the most radioactive waste? … Slogan or reality ?